-Despite experiencing a decline of 29.9% from a peak level in FY 2010-11, the FAP caseload has increased 64.5% since FY 2003-04.
-Caseload declines in recent years are due to changes in policy, such as a new countable asset test, and an improving state economy.
-The ongoing COVID-19 pandemic has resulted in caseload increases over the past fiscal year.
+Despite experiencing a decline of 26.6% from a peak level in FY 2010-11, the FAP caseload has increased 12.6% since FY 2018-19.
+Caseload declines in previous years were due to changes in policy, such as a new countable asset test, and an improving state economy.
+Caseloads increases in recent years are in part a result of the COVID-19 pandemic.